Collection: Shop By Scent Families

 Perfumes from Nature

-- The most popular perfume type, incorporating a wide range: from soft narcissus, to heady jasmine.
+• The most popular perfume type, incorporates a wide palate: from soft narcissus, to heady jasmine.
 Some emit the scent of just one flower, from start to end, and these are the soliflores.
 More commonly, one flower is prominent, but with complementary companion flowers.
 Alternatively, a whole bouquet can open at once, or gradually unfold.
-Then there are the fruit/florals or even and gourmand and woody scents often have a floral element: Ballure Allure has a rose and woody mix; Sheean has jasmine and rose in amongst the gourmand desserts.
+Then there are the fruit/florals or even gourmand and woody scents that have a floral element: Ballure Allure has a rose and woody mix; Sheean has jasmine and rose in amongst the gourmand desserts.

 Chypre & Fruit/Floral Families: